drazicmartin/cheat-sheet/AI/rl.md

     - $V(S_t) \gets V(S_t) + \alpha * [R_{t+1} + \gamma V(S_{t+1}) - V(S_t)]$

 ## Q-learning
+The Q comes from “the Quality” of that action at that state.

 Q-Learning is an **off-policy** **value-based** method that uses a **TD approach** to train its **action-value function**<br>
 The Q comes from “the Quality” (the value) of that action at that state.<br>